 Stick insects lose their legs for any one of a number of reasons.
 You’re rightly going to be worried when you notice that your stick insect has lost a leg for the first time.

-In this guide we are going to take a closer look at some of the reasons your pet might be losing its legs and what you can do about it.
+In this guide I am going to take a closer look at some of the reasons your pet might be losing its legs and what you can do about it.

 Will My Stick Insects Die if they Lose their Legs?